Author: Maria Fischer • Fact checked by: Tara D. Thies • Sept. 29, 2020

 Proteins are the main building blocks of your body used to repair and maintain your body tissues.
 They are made of smaller substances called amino acids.
-There are 20 amino acids; however, your body can only make nine of them.
-The other amino acids are called essential amino acids, and you can only get them through your diet.
+There are 20 amino acids; however, your body can only make eleven of them.
+The other 9 are called essential amino acids, and you can only get them through your diet.

 The general rule for calculating the minimum amount of protein that you need is 0.36 grams of protein per pound that you weigh (or 0.8 grams per kilogram that you weigh).
-The range is 0.8-1 gram per kilogram for healthy adults, and 1-1.2 grams per kilogram for an elderly person.
+The Recommended Dietary Allowance (RDA) range is 0.8-1 gram per kilogram for healthy adults, and 1-1.2 grams per kilogram for an elderly person.

 As for the maximum protein dose in one sitting, a 2018 study published in the Journal of the International Society of Sports Nutrition concluded that to maximize anabolism — aka the process by which proteins are formed from amino acids — one should consume protein at a max intake of 0.55 grams per kilogram per meal across four meals.
 This aligns with a daily intake of 2.2 grams per kilogram per day, which is on the upper end of what’s generally recommended.
 For most people, the study suggested aiming for a target intake of 0.4 grams per kilogram per meal across a minimum of four meals in order to reach a minimum of 1.6 g per kilogram per day.

-The study also notes that muscle protein synthesis — the naturally occurring process in which protein is produced to repair muscle damage caused by exercise — is maximized at a protein dose of around?20 to 25 grams.
+The study also notes that muscle protein synthesis — the naturally occurring process in which protein is produced to repair muscle damage caused by exercise — is maximized at protein doses of around?20 to 25 grams throughout an entire day of eating.

 As you know, there’s a limit to how much protein your body can efficiently absorb at once.
 Per the study referenced above, muscle protein synthesis is maximized at a dose of ?20 to 25 grams of protein.
 Trying to absorb closer to 30 grams of protein (or beyond) won’t give your muscle any “extra boost.”
 If your muscles receive more than 35 grams of protein at a single time, they already have more than enough of the building materials they need.
-That means that extra protein will either go to other parts of your body, or straight into the toilet.
+That means that extra protein will either go to other parts of your body, or excreted through the urine.

 To better calculate your protein requirements, you can divide your diet into macronutrient categories and have a specific percentage of your total calories per day dedicated to protein.
 Typically, consuming around 20-25% of your calories from healthy protein sources is the sweet spot if you are looking to add muscle.